kahkeng/flask-compress/README.md

 [![Coverage](https://coveralls.io/repos/libwilliam/flask-compress/badge.svg)](https://coveralls.io/github/libwilliam/flask-compress)
 [![License](https://img.shields.io/pypi/l/flask-compress.svg)](https://github.com/libwilliam/flask-compress/blob/master/LICENSE.txt)

-Flask-Compress allows you to easily compress your [Flask](http://flask.pocoo.org/) application's responses with gzip.
+Flask-Compress allows you to easily compress your [Flask](http://flask.pocoo.org/) application's responses with gzip or brotli.

 The preferred solution is to have a server (like [Nginx](http://wiki.nginx.org/Main)) automatically compress the static files for you.
 If you don't have that option Flask-Compress will solve the problem for you.

 ## How it works

-Flask-Compress both adds the various headers required for a compressed response and gzips the response data.
-This makes serving gzip compressed static files extremely easy.
+Flask-Compress both adds the various headers required for a compressed response and compresses the response data.
+This makes serving compressed static files extremely easy.

 Internally, every time a request is made the extension will check if it matches one of the compressible MIME types and will automatically attach the appropriate headers.